 MMC Alumni Reunion Weekend is a great way for our alumni to re-connect with their fellow classmates.
 Whether it’s a 50th anniversary or a 5th, we welcome all alumni back to the 71st Street campus for a fun-filled weekend in the spring.
 Every Reunion Weekend is different, but previous celebrations have included “Then & Now” discussions, tours of the College, award presentations, and class meetings.
 We strive to include programming that will engage all ages, and of course, suggestions are always welcome!

-The President’s Gala is MMC’s largest annual fundraiser.
-Always a memorable and inspiring evening, the Gala has a rich history of honoring individuals who have achieved excellence in their field, all while providing an opportunity to raise money for student scholarships.
-The 2014 President’s Gala honored Broadway composer, lyricist, and producer Frank Wildhorn and featured a performance by Wildhorn with Broadway actors, MMC alumni, and our students.
+The Annual Scholarship Benefit is MMC’s largest annual fundraiser.
+Always a memorable and inspiring evening, the dinner has a rich history of honoring individuals who have achieved excellence in their field, all while providing an opportunity to raise money for student scholarships.
+On May 5, 2016 the Visionary Award will be given to Paul Polizzotto, entrepreneur, environmentalist, and philanthropist.

 Every year in October, MMC hosts the Family, Friends & Alumni Weekend.
 Events include the MMC’s Got Talent student showcase, a historical walking tour of MMC’s beautiful, upper east side neighborhood, and our famous Flag Football Game on Roosevelt Island.
 Parents and alumni alike can also visit and observe select classes.
 The Family, Friends & Alumni weekend is concluded with the Dean’s List Convocation, an invitation-only awards reception for students with notable academic success.